porttack/porttack.com/slv/2023-24/hack.md

 <br>
 **Documents:** [Google Folder](https://drive.google.com/drive/folders/1a_FDQ-1Aq-6q4La7B9SJtFnL-uyCEbWg?usp=sharing)

+(This is a trial club.
+It will continue based on reasonable student participation and cooperation.
+Leadership opportunities exist.)

 ### Club Purpose

 Our club is all about encouraging collaboration and creativity through coding and making, including 3D printing.
 It's a place where we help each other grow our skills, solve problems, and bring ideas to life.